Christofle Silver and metals

 As gold, silver is too soft to be used pure.
 For solid silver, Maison Christofle uses an alloy with a minimum of 93% silver and copper, which guarantees the title of 925 thousandths.
 However, to silver items, silver is used 99.9% pure.

 These metals are used most of the time in the creation of the various alloys that the goldsmith uses.
+Since its creation, Maison Christofle has demonstrated that the brilliance of its know-how is only matched by the brilliance of the metals that it never ceases to shape.

 Tin, grey and soft, is mainly used as an alloy for weldings and for some high-relief elements of silver items.